-- iv) Inpatient psychiatric hospital treatment; - v) Mental health residential treatment; - vi) Partial hospitalization; - vii) Physician services outside of care provided by a psychiatrist serving as a member of the treatment team; - viii) Room and board costs; - ix) Children's mental health day treatment services; and - x) Mental health behavioral aide services, as defined in Minnesota Statutes, §256B.0943, subd.
-1, paragraph (m). - (b) Crisis assistance, as defined in Minnesota Statutes, §245.4871, subd.
+- iii) Inpatient psychiatric hospital treatment; - iv) Mental health residential treatment; - v) Partial hospitalization; - vi) Physician services outside of care provided by a psychiatrist serving as a member of the treatment team; - vii) Room and board costs; - viii) Children's mental health day treatment services; and - ix) Mental health behavioral aide services, as defined in Minnesota Statutes, §256B.0943, subd.
+1, paragraph (m). - (b) Crisis planning, as defined in Minnesota Statutes, §245.4871, subd.
 9a, which includes recognition of factors precipitating a mental health crisis, identification of behaviors related to the crisis, and the development of a plan to address prevention, intervention, and follow-up strategies to be used in the lead-up to or onset of, and conclusion of, a mental health crisis.
-This is not the same as crisis response services or crisis intervention services provided in Minnesota Statutes, §256B.0944. - (c) Medication management provided by a physician or an advanced practice registered nurse with certification in psychiatric and mental health care. - (d) Mental health case management.
+This is not the same as crisis response services or crisis intervention services provided in Minnesota Statutes, §256B.0624. - (c) Medication management provided by a physician or an advanced practice registered nurse with certification in psychiatric and mental health care. - (d) Mental health case management.
 [Minnesota Statutes, §256B.0625, subd.
-20] - (e) Medication education services as defined in Minnesota Statutes, §256B.0947. - (f) Care coordination by a client-specific lead worker assigned by and responsible to the treatment team. - (g) Psychoeducation of and consultation and coordination with the Child's biological, adoptive, or foster family and, in the case of a Child Enrollee living independently, the Enrollee's immediate non-familial support network. - (h) Clinical consultation to a Child Enrollee's employer or school or to other service agencies or to the courts to assist in managing the mental illness or co-occurring disorder and to develop an Enrollee support system. - (i) Coordination with, or performance of, crisis intervention and stabilization services as defined in Minnesota Statutes, §256B.0944. - (j) Assessment of a Child's treatment progress and effectiveness of services using standardized outcome measures published by the STATE.
+20] - (e) Medication education services as defined in Minnesota Statutes, §256B.0947. - (f) Care coordination by a client-specific lead worker assigned by and responsible to the treatment team. - (g) Psychoeducation of and consultation and coordination with the Child's biological, adoptive, or foster family and, in the case of a Child Enrollee living independently, the Enrollee's immediate non-familial support network. - (h) Clinical consultation to a Child Enrollee's employer or school or to other service agencies or to the courts to assist in managing the mental illness or co-occurring disorder and to develop an Enrollee support system. - (i) Coordination with, or performance of, crisis intervention and stabilization services as defined in Minnesota Statutes, §256B.0624. - (j) Transition services as defined in Minnesota Statutes, §256B.0947. - (k) Integrated dual disorders treatment as defined in Minnesota Statutes, §256B.0947. - (I) Housing access support as defined in Minnesota Statutes, §256B.0947. - (10) Individual, family, and group therapy and multiple family group psychotherapy, including counseling related to adjustment to physical disabilities or chronic illness according to Minnesota Statutes, §256B.0671, subd 11., and subject to authorization limits no more restrictive than Minnesota Statutes, §245I.10, subd.
+2; - (11) Inpatient treatment, including extended psychiatric inpatient hospital stay as defined in Minnesota Statutes, §256.9693; - (12) Dialectical behavioral therapy Mental health outpatient treatment benefits consistent with DHS guidelines and protocols for Enrollees who meet the eligibility criteria consistent with DHS guidelines for admission, continued treatment and discharge.
+[Minnesota Statutes, §256B.0671, subd 6 and the MHCP Provider Manual];